fuzzylogicxx/fuzzylogic/posts/thoughts-on-html-over-the-wire-solutions.md

 > a JavaScript library in the client's browser that manipulates the DOM.

 Your UI that uses htmx or Turbo is dependent on that JS library.
 And JS is the most brittle part of the stack.
 So you need to think about resilience and access.
-The [htmx docs has a section on progressive enhancement](https://htmx.org/docs/#progressive_enhancement) but it doesn’t convince.
+The [htmx docs has a section on progressive enhancement](https://htmx.org/docs/#progressive_enhancement) but I’m not convinced it’s part of the design.

 Secondly if you have client-side JS that changes content and state, that brings added accessibility responsibilities.
 When the content or state of a page is changed, you need to convey this programatically.
 We normally need to handle this in JavaScript.
 Do these solutions cover the requirements of accessible JS components, or even let you customise them to do add the necessary state changes yourself?
 For example [when replacing HTML you need to add aria-live](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) (see also [Léonie Watson on accessible forms with ARIA live regions](https://tink.uk/accessible-forms-with-aria-live-regions/)).